118 Quotes

 John Salza (Catholic apologist; co-author of True or False Pope?)
 November 2021 The Ordinary Mission of the SSPX?
 Source ↗

-Context: True or False Pope's response to arguments that Canon 144 or related principles authorize SSPX ministry broadly.
+Context: True or False Pope response to arguments that Canon 144 or related principles broadly authorize SSPX ministry.
+Relevant to distinguishing occasional supplied jurisdiction from canonical mission.

 Commentary